 Just how are you going to knot your new treasure?
 With a range of standard knots and an ever increasing array of novelty knots, how exactly do you showcase your modern day cravat so that you present your best foot forward?
 Let’s examine tie knots for different occasions:

 Before we delve into what occasions should elicit different knots, we should be aware of what knots go best with different collars.
-Four-in-hand knots go best with pointed collars, Half Windsor knots go well with medium spread collars and full Windsor knots go best with spread collars.
-With that being firmly established, here are the different knots.
+Four-in-hand knots go best with pointed collars, Half Windsor knots go well with medium spread collars and Full Windsor knots go best with spread collars.
+With that being firmly established, here are the different tie knots.

-The Four In Hand Knot (below) is the easiest knot to tie and is non-symmetrical.
+The four-in-hand knot is the easiest knot to tie and is non-symmetrical.
 The relatively informal nature of the knot indicates that it should be worn for dressy but not overly formal occasions, such as a party or a social gathering.